ScionFL: Efficient and Robust Secure Quantized Aggregation: Problem Statement

 \section{Problem Statement}

-In this section, we define the precise problem of secure quantized aggregation for~FL, which we address in our work.
-For doing so, we first introduce the necessary preliminaries on~FL and quantization schemes, formalize the functionality we want to compute securely, and finally define our threat and system model for common~(cross-device)~FL scenarios.
+We now define the precise problem of secure quantized aggregation for~FL, which we address in our work.
+We first introduce the necessary preliminaries on~FL and quantization schemes, formalize the functionality we want to compute securely, and finally define our threat and system model for common~(cross-device)~FL scenarios.